Kathy Bernier

-Kathleen M. "Kathy" Bernier (born April 29, 1956) is a politician in Wisconsin who serves as a member of the Wisconsin State Senate representing the 23rd district.
-She previously was the Chippewa County Clerk from 1998–2011, and served in the Wisconsin State Assembly for the 68th district from 2011 to 2019.
+Kathleen M. "Kathy" Bernier (born April 29, 1956) is an American politician in Wisconsin who served as a member of the Wisconsin State Senate representing the 23rd district from 2019 to 2023.
+She previously was the Chippewa County Clerk from 1998 to 2011, and served in the Wisconsin State Assembly for the 68th district from 2011 to 2019.
 In March 2018, Bernier announced that she would run to represent the 23rd district in the Wisconsin State Senate, an open seat due to the retirement of Terry Moulton.
 She was elected in the November election.

 Early life and education

 Bernier was born in Eau Claire to John and Marge (Ginder) Anderson and grew up in Lake Hallie, Wisconsin.
 Bernier graduated from Chippewa Falls High School in 1974 and was married in September 1977.
 While raising her children, she worked a variety of part-time and limited term jobs including certified nursing assistant, waitress, and census taker.
 As a single mother, Bernier applied to the University of Wisconsin-Eau Claire in 1993.
 She was accepted as a non-traditional student and continued working part-time jobs to put herself through college.
 She graduated in May 1998 with a bachelor's degree in political science.
 Bernier earned a certificate in public management essentials from the University of Wisconsin-Green Bay.

 Shortly after graduating, Kathy was elected Chippewa County Clerk and served in that position until February 2011.
 Bernier was chair of the Chippewa County Republican Party.
 Bernier was a trustee for the Village of Lake Hallie, as the liaison to the Clerk/Treasurer’s office, and has been on the Lake Hallie police commission and parks and recreation board.